prince-parker/d2mr-assessment-princep-clone/05_data-communication/01_transpose-to-quarto/assessment.md

         -   [ ] Objective attempt
         -   [x] Unique objective attempt
-        -   [ ] Objective met
+        -   [x] Objective met
-        -   Grader comments:
+        -   Grader comments: Note that the script includes a wrong name of the bib file as specified in my comment for the objective 5.

 ### Notebooks and code chunks